staeco/vandelay/README.md

 - modifyRequest - Optional `Function`
   - Receives a superagent request object prior to execution, so you can add on any additional headers/querystring parameters.
-- concurrency - Optional `Number`, defaults to 50

 ### parse(format[, options])